Gravity racer: Construction

-A typical gravity racer cart is usually made of steel, and has 4 wheels, arranged as a fixed rear axle, and a steerable front beam axle - usually with a very simple single central pivot.
+A typical gravity racer cart is usually made of steel, and has 4 wheels, arranged as a fixed rear axle, and a steerable front beam axle – usually with a very simple single central pivot.
 A seat is arranged at the back, and perhaps the seat area is enclosed, as in the original soap-box design.
 More sophisticated designs might employ a fully enclosed body.
-The types of wheels employed vary according to what can be obtained easily - wheels from baby carriages, pushchairs, prams, and discarded bicycles being common.
+The types of wheels employed vary according to what can be obtained easily – wheels from baby carriages, pushchairs, prams, and discarded bicycles being common.
 Ready-made wheels are also available from hardware suppliers.
 Steering is typically actuated using a rope connected to the ends of the steerable beam (which can then double as a useful manual pulling device).

 More sophisticated steering methods are sometimes seen.
 Brakes are also commonly used, and most soap-box cart racing contests require these.
 Often a simple friction brake operated by a lever which bears on one of the tyres is all that is required under the rules.

 Gravity racer carts are unpowered, and are either pushed by willing helpers, or are run down a suitable slope.
-Races will usually take place downhill and the most efficient and skillfully driven cart will win - gravity applying equally to all.
+Races will usually take place downhill and the most efficient and skillfully driven cart will win – gravity applying equally to all.

 Gravity racer carts also make great construction projects for children, requiring only an intuitive sense of engineering, and a few basic construction skills.
-There are also predesigned kits available, though for many this defeats the purpose of the exercise.
+There are also pre-designed kits available, though for many this defeats the purpose of the exercise.